ZekNikZ/git-workshop/README.md

 [Back to Table of Contents](#table-of-contents)

-Remote repositories are what make `git` a powerful collaborative tool.
+Remote repositories are what make Git a powerful collaborative tool.
 Before we continue, we need to create a remote repository.

 ### Creating a remote repository